How to Grow, Care and Propagate Silver Dollar Jade (Crassula arborescens)

 Crassula arborescens Common Problems

-Silver Dollar Jade (Crassula arborescens) growing problems include leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
+Silver Dollar Jade (Crassula arborescens) problems include leaf drop, leggy growth, leaf spots, wilting, pests and diseases among others.
 Keep reading for more on these problems and how to solve them.

 Elongated stems or leggy growth